kateebb/envs3311/index.md

 </div>

-## Disclosure

-The formatting and structure of this course website was created with the assistance of Claude Opus 5.5.
+**Disclosure:** The formatting and structure of this course website was created with the assistance of Claude Opus 5.5.